 Jupyter notebooks can be used to analyze data stored in openBIS.

-Jupyter notebooks can be opened at every level of the openBIS hierarchy (Space, Project, Experiment/Collection, Object, Dataset) by clicking the Jupyter icon:
+Jupyter notebooks can be opened at every level of the openBIS hierarchy (Space, Project, Experiment/Collection, Object, Dataset) from the More… dropdown menu, as shown below

 To create a notebook, it is necessary to enter:

 - The owner of the Jupyter notebook.
 Jupyter notebooks are saved back to openBIS as datasets, and these belong either to an Experiment/Collection or to an Object.
 The owner is the Experiment/Collection or Object where the notebook should be stored.

 - The directory name.
 This is the name of the folder that will be created on the JupyterHub server.

 - Notebook name.
 This is the name of the Jupyter notebook

 Jupyter notebooks can also be opened from a Project, Experiment, Experimental Step choosing the corresponding option in the More drop down menu.
 When opening notebooks from an Experiment or Experimental Step, all connected datasets are automatically selected.

 Overview of Jupyter notebook opened from openBIS.